Welcome to the PICU

 Your concerns are important to us, and we do our very best to address them.
-Please feel free to raise any issues with your child’s nurse or with Amanda Dumont, Manager of PICU.
+Please feel free to raise any issues with your child’s nurse or with Rebecca Brockman, Manager of PICU.
 Or, drop off a Share Your Voice form in the suggestion box in the family room.

 If you’d like to discuss an issue further, please don’t hesitate to contact a Client Representative at (306) 655–0250.